 - 1. Navigate to Services > CBRS > Management Tool and select a sector. - 2.
 Click Start to start CBRS procedure of a sector. - 3.
-Once the user clicks start, the Spectrum Inquiry window pops-up.
+Once the user clicks start, the Spectrum Inquiry window pops up.

-Multi-Grant is enabled by default.

-- 4. User can disable the Multi-Grant feature by disabling the checkbox This feature will enable multi grant on the tool to create Wide-Grant.
-To create Multiple Grant, refer Multiple Grant. - 5.
+- Multi-Grant is enabled by default. - Sorted By Ranking is applicable for users selecting Google or Federated Wireless SAS. - 4.
+User can disable the Multi-Grant feature by disabling the checkbox This feature will enable multi grant on the tool.
+For more details refer to Multiple Grant. - 5.
 Click Edit to edit Co-Existence Configuration and EIRP Computation. - Spectrum Reuse ID Statistics displays the devices running on different sector, channels, and bandwidth based on the Spectrum Reuse ID. - 6.
 Once the Spectrum Inquiry is verified, click Save.